Introduction

 Timeline strip

-The horizontal strip at the bottom of the canvas shows a compact view of your experiment's top-level nodes.
-Click any segment to select that node.
+The strip at the bottom shows a proportional view of experiment timing.
+Branching conditions appear on parallel lanes.
+Click a segment to select that node.

 Resizing panels